NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 **Be interested**
 Ask the learner about themselves,
 Find out about them as a person, what do they know lots about,  what can they teach you, ask thoughtful questions!
-This can lead to you establishing each other as social equals, both members of this community, and not simply coach and student.
+This can help move ye beyond the coach and student roles and you became two people sharing knowledge.

 ## Outro - Emmett